 Candidates may propose research topics related to the description of contemporary urban forms; the empirical observation of urban or environmental subjects; the representation of ecological or urban sites and systems; cartographic or projective representations of urban, regional, or global orders; ecological orders as determinants of urban, regional, or territorial spatial organization; the histories and theories of landscape as elements of urban or regional order; infrastructure, logistics and material economies associated with urban or regional form; emergent economic orders and their impact on urban form; energy production and consumption in relation to urbanism; agricultural production and consumption in relation to urbanism; water and waste networks in relation to urbanism; large-scale and ultra-rapid development and emergent forms of modernization and their ecological and economic impacts and possibilities; as well as advanced studies in landscape urbanism, ecological urbanism and weak urbanism.

-Silvia Benedito, Assistant Professor of Landscape Architecture
+Silvia Benedito, Associate Professor of Landscape Architecture

 Anita Berrizbeitia, Professor of Landscape Architecture

-Felipe Correa, Associate Professor of Urban Planning and Design
+Felipe Correa, Associate Professor of Urban Design

 Sonja Duempelmann, Associate Professor of Landscape Architecture